 Progressive rock isn't really a genre, it's more of a mixing of genres.
 It was first coined in 1966 by a rock journalist in reference to British psychedelic and Acid Rock bands that played underground dance clubs like the UFO club - which often booked bands like The Pink Floyd Sound, The Crazy World of Arthur Brown, Jeff Beck, Procol Harum, The Soft Machine, The Nice, and Tomorrow.
 In the article, he said that progressive rock bands attempted to challenge the limitations of the 3 minute pop song by borrowing aspects of jazz, folk, and classical music.
 Songs got longer as jams got longer, more experimental, and they developed more into composed "pieces of music".
 It often crossed over with Jazz Fusion and Heavy Metal.

 Bands and artists like Miles Davis, Frank Zappa, The Beatles, The Beach Boys, The Velvet Underground and The Moody Blues popularized and set the groundwork for the sound in the late 60s, but British bands like King Crimson, Yes, Jethro Tull, Pink Floyd, Genesis and Emerson Lake & Palmer defined the sound in 70s.
 It sort of fell out of fashion in the mid seventies when Punk became popular, but it's still around.

-I would argue that Alternative Rock, Indy Rock and New Wave Rock can also be considered Progressive Rock, albeit it is Progressive Rock of a different era.
-Though alternative rock and Indy Rock may be associated with a very different sound, it still has the same sort of genre challenging artistic attitude behind it.
+I would argue that Alternative Rock, Indy Rock, Post Rock and New Wave Rock can also be considered Progressive Rock, albeit it is Progressive Rock of a different era.
+Though alternative, Indy and Post Rock may be associated with different sounds, but they still has the same sort of genre challenging artistic attitude behind them.
 And many of the signature progressive rock artists of the 70s adopted the popular new wave sound of the late 70s and early 80s.